chrismaree/DeepWhale/README.md

 This is the most complex part of the pipeline... or let me rephrase: We spent the most time on this module and tried many different models.
 We tested the following TTS models:
 Offline: piper, Bark, pyttsx3, eSpeak
 Online: elevenlabs with ElevenLabs API
 Of the offline models, we found that piper was the best in speed and at creating somewhat human sounding voices.
-Here is a audio clip of piper <audio controls src="audio_examples/piper_example.wav" title="Piperexample"></audio>.
+Here is a audio clip of piper: <audio controls src="audio_examples/piper_example.wav" title="Piperexample"></audio>.

 Bark has some advanced features, where you can tell it to bark or laugh but these dont really work.
 Bark also allow you to train a model on audio input.
-We tried this with our own voice and here is the result <audio controls src="audio_examples/own_voice_example.wav" title="Own voice trained"></audio>.
+We tried this with our own voice and here is the result: <audio controls src="audio_examples/own_voice_example.wav" title="Own voice trained"></audio>.
 Thats not that great.

 In summary, if you want to use an offline TTS model, we recommend using piper at the moment.
 Buuut, if your online: then you can use elevenlabs - which is an amazing product (compared to the offline models).
 First of all, you can create or use voices on their website.
-For example, I created this voice for a little gnome just by prompting what I want: <audio controls src="audio_examples/ElevenLabs_2025-02-16T14_02_30_Gnome Creature_gen_s35_sb74_se46_b_m2-1.mp3" title="prompted gnome voice"></audio>
+For example, I created this voice for a little gnome just by prompting what I want: \
+<audio controls src="audio_examples/ElevenLabs_2025-02-16T14_02_30_Gnome Creature_gen_s35_sb74_se46_b_m2-1.mp3" title="prompted gnome voice"></audio>

+Now the second option in elevenlabs is to train a voice on their site.
+Which can be done with a few clips of - in this case Mr. Poopybutthole.
+The results are amazing.
+TODO CHris

 ## Calling Sounds
 Since it is impossible for current TTS models to create realistic sound effects on the fly (even for Elevenlabs), we use a simple sound library to call sounds.
 This is a simple wrapper function that can call different sound libraries.
 Currently we use the playsound library to play sounds.
 This is a simple wrapper function that can call different sound libraries.
 Currently we use the playsound library to play sounds.